 Various belts are available with an "A" section (1/2").
 Specify a high power belt.
 Fractional horsepower belts will stretch and wear rapidly.
-Cogged belts and kevlar strand reinforced belts are available but not essential.
+Cogged belts and Kevlar strand reinforced belts are available but not essential.

 Belt length is measured on the back edge of a belt.
 An easy way to get a belt size is to wrap masking tape around the pulleys with the compressor in the loose position.
 Break the tape in one place and peel it off.
 Measure the tape to get the belt length.
-Once you have determined the belt size, record the brand and part number.
-Each belt manufacturer has different sizing.
+When the belt size is determined record the brand and part number.
+Each belt manufacture has a different sizing.

-CONDENSER / RFD ASSEMBLY
+CONDENSER / RECEIVER FILTER DRYER (RFD)

-Install the Condenser close to the water pump and compressor in the engine area.
-Mount the Condenser/RFD with the two tabs to a suitable platform.
-Water should enter the 5/8" tube and exit overboard above the waterline from the upper one.
+- Install the condenser close to the water pump and the compressor. - Mount the condenser/RFD platform to a suitable platform. - ❖ Water should enter the lower 5/8" tube and exit overboard above the waterline from the upper one. - THE RFD IS FITTED WITH A SIGHT GLASS.
+THIS GLASS MUST BE VISIBLE FOR CHARGING AND SERVICING THE SYSTEM.

-The RFD is has a sight glass on top for viewing refrigerant charge.
-This glass must be visible for charging and servicing the system.
 It can be viewed from the top at up to a 45-degree angle but not from the bottom or side.
-Be sure the sight glass is easily visible!
+Be sure the sight glass is easily visible! - ❖ The RFD / CONDENSER should be connected only after all the lines are run and all other fittings are made.
+See below.